dcooney/instant-images/README.txt

 6. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 5.1.0.1 - February 2, 2023 =
+* HOTFIX: Fixed issue with mime type check not always working correctly.
+Reverted change for now.
+* UPDATE: Pexels is using the Proxy server again after fixing the caching issues.

 = 5.1.0 - February 2, 2023 =
 * NEW: Added Openverse support.